 - Reuse of textile by-products before they become waste

 The competition has three phases.

-Phase 1: Out of the total of eligible entries received by the deadline, 30 semi-finalists will be selected to receive mentoring support and further progress their ideas.
-They will be invited to take part in a 'Social Innovation Academy' in The Netherlands in July 2020 and to network with other European organisations and potential partners in their field.
+Phase 1: Out of the total of eligible entries received by the deadline, 30 semi-finalists were selected to receive mentoring support and further progress their ideas.
+They were invited to take part in a 'Social Innovation Academy' in The Netherlands in July 2020 and to network with other European organisations and potential partners in their field.

-Phase 2: Out of the 30 semi-finalists, 10 finalists will be invited to the awards ceremony where the three final winners will be announced and receive a prize of €50,000 each.
+Phase 2: Out of the 30 semi-finalists, 10 finalists were invited to the awards ceremony where the three final winners were announced and received a prize of €50,000 each.

-Phase 3: In 2021, the competition amongst the 30 semi-finalists will be re-opened and will award the 2020 project that will have achieved the most significant results with an 'impact prize' of €50,000.
+Phase 3: In 2021, the competition amongst the 30 semi-finalists will be re-opened and will award the 2020 project that has achieved the most significant results with an 'impact prize' of €50,000.